 Your internet security in Afghanistan in 2020 might be a bit shaky.

 With the exponential growth of internet users, new governmental cybersecurity laws, and push-back from tech-happy insurgent hackers, using a VPN for your security is probably one of the best choices you can make.

-Best VPNs for Afghanistan Reviewed
+The Best VPN Service for Afghanistan

-ExpressVPN tops the charts for VPN reviews across the web because they have servers in the most countries and offer the most sophisticated features.
+ExpressVPN tops the charts for VPN reviews across the web because they have servers in most countries and offer the most sophisticated features.

 If you are looking for a solid all-around choice, ExpressVPN has the features to back up its stellar reputation.
 They offer nearly everything you might want from your service provider.

 The biggest downsides to ExpressVPN are its price, minimal device sharing capabilities, and lack of 24/7 phone support.
-ExpressVPN provides:

 Slower speeds might be resolved by using a VPN.
 Some internet service providers (ISP) throttle your internet speed when you attempt to stream certain services, like Netflix or YouTube, in order to reduce congestion.